josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 </SideNote>

 Recently, though, SPAs have come under heavy criticism.
-I won't link to the `#hotdrama` here, but suffice to say: some in the web community feel the benefits of SPAs (mobile app-like transitions; arguably better user experience) were heavily oversold, as their drawbacks (accessibility and performance issues) were downplayed.
+I won't link to the `#hotdrama` here, but suffice to say: some in the web community feel the benefits of SPAs (app-like transitions; arguably better user experience) were heavily oversold, as their drawbacks (accessibility and performance issues) were downplayed.

-While there's merit to that position, I'm not here to weigh in on the benefits of traditional "multi-page" apps (we used to just call them websites) vs. SPAs.
+While there's merit to that position, I'm not here to weigh in on the benefits and tradeoffs between SPAs and "multi-page" apps (we used to just call them websites).
 Because luckily, SvelteKit makes it very easy to ask: _porque no los dos_?

 <FloatedImage alt="The 'why not both?' meme, asking why don't we have both?" path="/images/post_images/porque.png" />